toni-pm/tonipm.com/content/experience/DSET/dset_en.md

 ---

 - Software project manager.
+- Design of business software solutions.
 - Analysis, planning, creation and management of projects and work groups.
-- Design of business software solutions.
 - Management of the architecture of physical and cloud servers (AWS).
 - Creation of websites and mobile Apps.
+- IoT programming.